The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

 \subsection{Signal model tests}

 We discuss our statistical analysis method to test our signal model.
+Here, we assume that the triplet is of astrophysical origin and set the signalness to unity.
 We look for transient objects in the neutrino localization area, and the observable is the number of the transients that pass through our event selections, $n_T$ (see Section \ref{sec:ana:selection}).
 Our signal hypothesis is that the neutrino-emitting object has a set of $(L_{\rm pk},~t_{\rm decay},~\Delta t)$.
-We estimate the probability that ZTF detects the object to be